funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we get information from IANA ?
+How can we get information from IANA?

 Documentation
 ^^^^^^^^^^^^^